MicroEJ/docs/KernelDeveloperGuide/kf.rst

 - `Kernel.setReservedMemory()`_: Sets the *minimum* amount of memory heap reserved for the Kernel.
 This is a lower bound: the Kernel may allocate more memory than this reservation if needed.
 - `Feature.setMemoryLimit()`_: Sets the *maximum* amount of memory heap that can be allocated by a Feature.
 This is an upper bound, not a reservation.

-  - Allocation may fail before the memory limit is reached.
+  - Allocation may fail before the memory limit is reached in case the Managed heap is full.
   - Memory limits of multiple Features can overlap.
   - A Feature's memory limit can also overlap with the Kernel’s reserved memory.